mtrkss/arch-compat-tutorial/Troubleshoot.md

 to your `pacman.conf`'s [options] section.

-# error: command failed to execute correctly
+## error: command failed to execute correctly
 Ignore this error.
 It's usually related to systemd or /proc so just ignore it.

-# Authorization required, but no authorization protocol specified
+## Authorization required, but no authorization protocol specified
-run `xhost +` as "root" of the chroot.
+run `xhost +` as your FreeBSD user + the chroots root user.

-# "Permission Denied" when executing something
+## "Permission Denied" when executing something
 Come on, you should know that.
-Just do `sudo chmod +x` on the file.
+Just do `chmod +x` on the file.

-# Random PGP nonesense
+## Random PGP/GPG/WTF nonesense
 First of all do
 ```
 pacman-key --init